Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 What is the best type of toothbrush to use?

 Both electric and manual toothbrushes can be effective when used correctly.
-Many dental professionals suggest that electric toothbrushes with oscillating-rotating heads may be more efficient at removing plaque.
-Use a soft-bristled brush to avoid damaging gum tissue and enamel.
+However, many dental professionals suggest that electric toothbrushes — particularly those with oscillating-rotating heads — may be more efficient at removing plaque, especially for patients who find it difficult to maintain proper manual brushing technique.
+Whichever type you choose, use a soft-bristled brush to avoid damaging the gum tissue and enamel.
+Replacing your toothbrush or brush head every three months ensures optimal cleaning performance.

 Can I reverse gum disease with better brushing?